Skip to content

 if self.limit is True:

-expression = 'x {merge_weight} * y {ref_weight} * + a {undershoot} - z {overshoot} + clip'
+expression = "x {merge_weight} * y {ref_weight} * + a {undershoot} - z {overshoot} + clip"

 merged = norm_expr(